angular/angular/aio/aio-builds-setup/docs/overview--general.md

   found [here](overview--security-model.md)).
 - The upload-server changes the "visibility" of the associated PR, if necessary.
-For example, if builds for the same PR had been previously deployed as non-public and the current build has been automatically verified, all previous builds are made public.
+For example, if builds for the same PR had been previously deployed as non-public and the current build has been automatically verified, all previous builds are made public as well.
   If the PR transitions from "non-public" to "public", the upload-server posts a comment on the corresponding PR on GitHub mentioning the SHAs and the links where the previews can be found.
 - The upload-server verifies that the uploaded file is not trying to overwrite an existing build.
-- The upload-server deploys the artifacts to a sub-directory named after the PR number and SHA:
-  `<PR>/<SHA>/` (Non-publicly accessible PRs will be stored in a different location.)
+- The upload-server deploys the artifacts to a sub-directory named after the PR number and the first few characters of the SHA: `<PR>/<SHA>/` (Non-publicly accessible PRs will be stored in a different location, but again derived from the PR number and SHA.)
 - If the PR is publicly accessible, the upload-server posts a comment on the corresponding PR on GitHub mentioning the SHA and the link where the preview can be found.